decentralized-identity/did-registration/spec/spec.md

 If present, the `didState.secret` output field MUST contain a JSON object with either a member `verificationMethod`, or `keys`, or both.

+The `didState.secret` output field MAY contain additional properties that are considered secrets, such as seeds, passwords, etc.

+##### `didState.secret.verificationMethod`

 If the `didState.secret` output field contains a member `verificationMethod`, then the value of that member MUST be a JSON array, which MAY be empty.
-Each element of that JSON array MUST be a verification method as defined by [[DID-CORE]], with the following differences:
+Each element of that JSON array MUST be a JSON object based on the verification method data model as defined by [[DID-CORE]], with the following differences:

 * The `id` property is OPTIONAL.
   * If it is present, its value MUST match the `id` property of the corresponding verification method in the DID's associated DID document, which MAY be returned separately in the [`didState.didDocument` output field](#didstatediddocument).
   * If it is absent, then the verification method does not correspond to any verification method in the DID's associated DID document.
+* The JSON object MUST contain a member `purpose`, and the value of that member MUST be a JSON array, which contains verification relationships such as `authentication` or `assertionMethod`.
 * Instead of containing properties such as `publicKeyJwk` or `publicKeyMultibase` for expressing verification material, the verification method contains corresponding private key material, using properties such as `privateKeyJwk` or `privateKeyMultibase`.

-If the `didState.secret` output field contains a member `verificationMethod`, then it SHOULD also contain verification relationships such as `authentication` or `assertionMethod`, which contain references to verification methods.

 Example: